 CalCentral is available to all students with an active CalNet account.
 It provides you with financial aid and billing transaction information.

 Refer to these student calculators for tools you may find helpful in managing your finances.

-See how the Financial Aid Shopping Sheet helps you compare costs among colleges.
+See how the College Financing Plan helps you compare costs among colleges.

 Answer a few simple questions and Berkeley’s Cal-culator provides an estimated Financial Aid award for prospective undergraduate students.

 Keep on top of common financial aid tasks.

 Search the job listings and learn how to submit your application.